davbeek/gitinspectorgui-old/README.md

 Firefox is recommended to display analysis output.
 Microsoft Edge works properly only when analysis output is generated in html files.
 We have not tested Chrome.

-## Download and installation: macOS
+## Installation of GitinspectorGUI for macOS

-### Download and install Git
+### Installation of Git

 There are multiple ways to install Git for macOS, but they all require the command line.
-The easiest way to do this is if you use Miniconda or Anaconda, Homebrew or MacPorts as package manager:
+The easiest way to do this is by using the Miniconda or Anaconda, Homebrew or MacPorts package manager:

-Via conda:
+-   Conda:
     `conda install git`

-Via Homebrew:
+-   Homebrew:
     `brew install git`

-Via MacPorts:
+-   MacPorts:
     `sudo port install git`

 If you do not use a package manager, Git can be installed as part of the XCode Command Line Tools via: